 Both of these studies were very small, happened in a research environment and only followed participants for a short time.
 DiRECT was designed to help us build on these findings and understand more about the long-term effects of this programme – and how it could be used in a real-life setting.

 What DiRECT involves

 Professors Roy Taylor and Mike Lean have recruited 306 participants for the study, all from GP practices across Scotland and Tyneside.
-The people taking part are aged between 25 and 65, and were diagnosed with Type 2 diabetes within six years of starting the study.
+The people taking part are aged between 25 and 65, and were diagnosed with type 2 diabetes within six years of starting the study.
 They are all overweight.
-We know not everyone with Type 2 diabetes is overweight, but weight gain and obesity are the most important risk factors for Type 2 diabetes.
+We know not everyone with type 2 diabetes is overweight, but weight gain and obesity are the most important risk factors for type 2 diabetes.

-Dougie Twenefour, our Deputy Head of Care, says speak to your GP first:
+Douglas Twenefour, our Deputy Head of Care, says speak to your GP first:

 “If you’re thinking about trying a low-calorie diet, it’s really important you speak to your GP and get referred to a dietitian.
 This is to make sure you get tailored advice and support.

-It’s also important to bear in mind that if you’re treating your Type 2 diabetes with certain medications, such as insulin or sulphonylurea, a low-calorie diet can make hypos more likely.
+It’s also important to bear in mind that if you’re treating your type 2 diabetes with certain medications, such as insulin or sulphonylurea, a low-calorie diet can make hypos more likely.
 So you’ll need support to make changes to your medications and check your blood sugar levels more often.”

 We need more research

-We also need to find out who could benefit most from treatments like this in the future, taking into account things like weight, ethnicity or how long someone has lived with Type 2 diabetes.
+We need to fully understand how to help people to maintain their weight loss in the long-term.
+And we want to find out how much type 2 diabetes remission can protect people against diabetes-related complications later in life.
+We also need to know who could benefit most from treatments like this in the future, taking into account things like weight, ethnicity or how long someone has lived with type 2 diabetes.